Tipser/slate/docs-v3/source/includes/_tipser-elements.md

 A form accepting user’s delivery address

+<aside class="info">This component is only available for integrations using Stripe as the payment provider.
+In case of Klarna, <code>CheckoutPayment</code> contains its own fields for entering delivery and billing address</aside>

 Properties:

 | prop name                       | description                                                                          | type    | values             | required | default value |